grudnick/GOGREEN_catalogs_code/README.md

 The norther clusters, i.e. SpARCS1033, SpARCS1034, SpARCS1051, SpARCS1616, SpARCS1634, SpARCS1638 are transformed using reference coordinates from GAIA.

 If run in ipython, it is important to run this without the --pylab command.
 For some reason the code crashes if matplotlib.pyplot is imported before geomap is run for the first time.

+To run this also requires the code at https://github.com/grudnick/Catalog_code